AirgoAtlasAI/atlasai/README.md

 In the simplest sense, Atlas-AI bridges the divide between manufacturing simulation and structural simulation.

 In the bigger picture, Atlas-AI helps engineers reached light-weighting design goals with efficiency, accuracy and minimal computational resources.
 With Atlas-AI, design iterations can be reduced from weeks (or months) to days.

 ---

-### About us
-AirGo develops innovative lightweight technologies for demanding applications in various industries. https://www.airgodesign.com/company

-### The EV Industry

-The demand for battery power, measured in gigawatt-hours, is expected to grow from 185 GWh in 2020 to 2,035 GWh by 2030, representing an 11-fold increase, with nearly 90% of the demand from transportation alone.
-Lithium-ion is the most dominant rechargeable battery technology, accounting for just over 40% of the global revenue share in 2022, driven mostly by its use in the EV industry.

-Over the years, metals have dominated the market for EV battery cases owing to their advantages, such as being extremely robust and impact-resistant, high-temperature tolerance, flame-retardant, and affordable.
-However, in recent years, the penetration of composite battery cases has been growing at a rapid pace owing to factors such as lighter weight, high production rate, and to a certain extent, higher mechanical performance compared to metals.

-AirGo is looking into composite battery enclosures for the rapidly emerging short/medium-haul electric aircraft market, i.e., a combination of commercial urban air mobility vehicles (UAVs, eVTOLs, etc.) (e.g., E-hang EH216-S, Xpeng AeroHT, etc.) and larger regional/private jets e-aircraft such as COMAC ARJ21, Heart airspace’s ES-30, Energia Electric (E9-FE), etc. This market was valued at $9 billion in 2022, with a 20% CAGR, and has the prospect to reach $67 billion by 2033.

-Atlas-AI provide the necessary tools for the job.

----